awagmi/quartz/content/notes/Derivatives - The Big Picture.md

 	- good way for [Decentralized Finance](notes/Decentralized%20Finance.md) to expand is to use yields from outside (ie non crypto?)
 	- trend of more people having a larger % of their networth in metamask as compared to banks
 - [Paradigm](notes/Paradigm.md)
-	- Crypto space has already been proactive about regulations, but still remains a huge vulnerabilities
+	- Crypto space has already been proactive about regulations, but still remains a huge vulnerability